Sinn Sisamouth: Legacy

 Practically all studio master recordings by Sinn Sisamouth were either destroyed by the Khmer Rouge regime in its efforts to eliminate foreign influences from Cambodian society, or were lost due to decay.
 Thus, the original dynamics, fidelity, and clarity of his recordings remain unknown.
 Upon Cambodia’s fall to the Khmer Rouge, soldiers immediately disposed of many archives from the past era, including master recordings, reel-to-reels, vinyl records, and cassettes they could find upon looting studios, libraries, and houses.
 However, collectors and entrepreneurs located, reproduced copies, and archived his recordings after the fall of the Khmer Rouge in 1979.
 The largest archival database of original Cambodian songs from that era, including nearly the entirety of Sisamouth’s surviving discography, is known as the Cambodian Vintage Music Archive.
 Some of his songs have been covered by modern Cambodian singers, such as "Srey Sros Khmeng" by Suong Chantha in 2002.
 Western listeners were introduced to his work starting in the late 1990s with the release of the Cambodian Rocks bootleg album, followed by the soundtrack to the film City of Ghosts.

-Because his influence on Cambodian music was so great, Sisamouth is still a household name in Cambodia and remains popular to this day.
+Sisamouth’s son recalls a profound statement by his father about his love for music that couldn’t be far from the truth.
+It was that if the country didn’t survive, he believed his music and name would still live on because of music’s impact one one’s soul.
+Due to his influence on Cambodian music being so great, Sisamouth is still a household name in Cambodia and remains popular to this day.
 He is extensively profiled in the 2015 documentary film on the history of Cambodian popular music, Don't Think I've Forgotten, in which several interview subjects describe Sisamouth as the most important Cambodian musician of all time.
 The film takes its title from a Sisamouth song.
 Often called the "King of Khmer music" or "the Cambodian Elvis," his lasting cultural impact is difficult to overstate.